-A superbly figured Scottish William IV mahogany chest of drawers of unusual inverted break-front form, featuring magnificent turned Highland cattle horn knobs inlaid with mother-of-pearl,
+A superbly figured William IV mahogany chest of drawers of unusual inverted break-front form, featuring magnificent turned green horn knobs inlaid with mother-of-pearl,

-Three inverted and recessed front deep drawers featuring highly attractive turned Highland cattle horn knobs inlaid with mother of pearl florets, surmounted by a single shallow 'hidden' top drawer.
-Each of the three deep drawers carved and beaded to the inverted front out of a single piece of three-inch thick Jamaican mahogany, the top molded out of a single plank of mahogany.
+Three inverted and recessed concave-fronted deep drawers in superbly figured & book matched Cuban mahogany, featuring highly attractive turned green cattle horn knobs inlaid with mother of pearl florets, surmounted by a single shallow 'hidden' top drawer in the freize.
+Each of the three deep drawers carved and cock-beaded to the inverted front out of a single piece of three-inch thick Cuban flame mahogany, the top molded out of a single plank of mahogany with ogee-stepped edge.

-A fine Scottish William IV mahogany chest of drawers, William Trotter, c1830
+A superb William IV flame mahogany inverted breakfront chest of drawers, c1830

 This highly unusual piece showcases exceptional quality of materials and workmanship, evident in the massive slabs of Cuban mahogany which have been cut out of the solid wood, concave-recessed and cock-beaded for the drawer fronts.

 Another remarkable and exceptionally rare feature is the exceptionally fine green horn knobs made inlaid with mother-of-pearl - a remarkable process to have achieved almost two centuries ago, and equally remarkable to have remained in pristine condition.

 Gillows of London is known to have produced concave-fronted items as early as 1780, and occasionally used turned-horn knobs and Bramar locks in the William IV period.